United States Regiments & Batteries > Pennsylvania > Infantry

 |

-July | Organized at Pittsburg under Colonel Conrad F. Jackson, Lieutenant Colonel Robert Anderson and Major James M. Snodgrass.
-Colonel Jackson was quickly promoted to brigadier general and Lt.
-Colonel Anderson to colonel. |
+July | Organized at Camp Wright near Pittsburg under the command of Colonel Conrad F. Jackson, Lieutenant Colonel Robert Anderson and Major James M. Snodgrass.
+Both Jackson and Anderson had served in the Mexican War.

 July 22 | Ordered to Washington, D.C. |

-July 23 | Left Pittsburg for Harrisburg, where the regiment received Harpers Ferry smoothbore muskets and equipment, then proceeded to Washington. |
+July 23 | Left Pittsburg for Harrisburg, where the regiment was issued Harpers Ferry Model 1842 smoothbore muskets and equipment, then proceeded to Washington. |

 July 26 | Arrived at dayight and went into camp a half mile east of the Capitol |

-July 27 | Mustered into United States service attached to 3rd Brigade, McCall’s Pennsylvania Reserves Division, Army of the Potomac |
+July 27 | The 9th Pennsylvania Reserves mustered for three years United States service attached to 3rd Brigade, McCall’s Pennsylvania Reserves Division, Army of the Potomac |

-July 28 | Camp at Capital Hill, Washington |
+July 28 | Camped at Capitol Hill, Washington D.C. |

-August 5 | Moved to Tennallytown, Md. and the camp of the Pennsylvania Reserves under General McCall |
+August 5 | Moved to the camp of the Pennsylvania Reserves at Tennallytown, Maryland. |

 September 9-16 | Picket duty at Great Falls.
-The regiment traded shots with Confederate pickets for the first time |
+The regiment traded shots with Confederate pickets for the first time. |

-September 21 | The regiment’s smoothbore muskets were exchanged for Springfied rifled muskets except for Company A, which was issued Sharps rifles, the men’s private property.
+September 21 | The regiment’s smoothbore muskets were exchanged for Springfied rifled muskets except for Company A, which was issued Sharps rifles as the men’s private property.
 Secretary of War Cameron, Governor Curtin and Geneal McClellan reviewed the regiment. |

 October 10 | Moved via the Chain Bridge to winter quarters at Camp Pierpont, near Langley, Va. |

-November 19 | Companies A, B, D, F and G on reconnaissance to Hunter’s Mills under Major Snodgrass |
+November 19 | Companies A, B, D, F and G went on reconnaissance to Hunter’s Mills under the command of Major James Snodgrass. |

 December 6 | Expedition to Gunnell’s Farm |